System-specific parameter optimization for non-polarizable and polarizable force fields: Conclusion and outlook

-In summary, FFAFFURR has a wide range of functions and can provide almost all the functions required for the cation-peptide parameterization process.
-FFAFFURR helps users to get rid of labor-intensive steps in FF optimization.
+In summary, FFAFFURR has a wide range of functions to facilitate and perform parameter optimization in peptide systems.
+It can provide better additive force-field parameters for systems with no cations, as seen from Figures \ref{full-opt-oplsaa}b and \ref{full-opt-oplsaa}c.
+Additionally, FFAFFURR and can provide almost all the functions required for the cation-peptide parameterization process, including for CTPOL force-fields.
+FFAFFURR helps users remove labor-intensive steps in force-field optimization.

 Despite the success of FFAFFURR in this study, we see several directions to discuss in future research.
-Note that only the parameters of the Zinc finger protein interaction center were optimized with FFAFFURR in the MD simulation, while the standard OPLS-AA parameters were used for the rest of the protein.
-While our study indicates the compatibility of the optimized parameters with the standard FF parameters, this may need to be investigated in more detail in a future study.
+Note that only the parameters of the Zinc-finger protein interaction center were optimized with FFAFFURR in the MD simulation, while the standard OPLS-AA parameters were used for the rest of the protein.
+While our study indicates the compatibility of the optimized parameters with the standard FF parameters, this may have to be investigated in more detail in a future study.
 One characteristic of FFAFFURR is that it can be employed to derive parameters for a specific system.
 This helps to grasp the specific environment of the system.
 However, QM calculations are required when a new system is under investigation.
 We created a data set of cation-dipeptides containing several divalent cations, which can be automatically parsed to FFAFFURR. \cite{hu2022better} If the user's system goes beyond the scope of the dataset, an in-house genetic algorithm package Fafoom \cite{Supady2015} can be used to generate conformers and do the QM generation fast and automatically.

 \begin{acknowledgement}